 This recipe assumes Fail2Ban is already installed albeit unconfigured and that the Apache web server is already running and generating logs.
 Either software can be found in the package repository of most Linux and *BSD distributions.

 Fail2Ban requires a filter definition file and a jail configuration file.
 The former file instructs Fail2Ban what to look for in Apache’s log files and the second file instructs it on how to respond to matches.

-If your logs contains a few logged 403 responses, you should see the same number of matches after running the commands.
-Generate a few 403 responses so your logs actually have some example matches.
+If your logs contain a few logged 403 responses, you should see the same number of matches after running the commands.
+Generate a few 403 responses so your logs have some example matches.

-In case you accidentally lock yourself out you can login over SSH and unblock your own IP by running the following command (replacing the example IP address with your own):
+In case you accidentally lock yourself out you can login over SSH and unblock your IP by running the following command (replacing the example IP address with your):

 It’s important to include any address that will return a 403 response in the

 /robots.txt directive file.
 This will prevent good bots that honor the robots directives file like Bingbot and Googlebot from inadvertently being identified as bad bots and temporarily locked out of your website.